Fania/Thesis/overview.md

 ## 7.2 Creativity 116
 ## 7.3 Pataphysics  117
 ## 7.3.1 andCreativity 117
-pataphysics has methods for creative processes. its justification for using pataphysics (see table)

 ## 7.3.2 andComputers.
 121
 ## 7.4 Patalgorithms .
 124
 ## 7.4.1 Pataphylicalisation.
 124